-Spending on technology products and services by our clients and prospective clients fluctuates depending on many factors, including the economic, geo-political, monetary and fiscal policies and regulatory environment in the markets in which they operate.
+Spending on technology products and services by our clients and prospective clients fluctuates depending on many factors, including the economic, geopolitical, monetary, changes in tariffs, trade restrictions and fiscal policies, and regulatory environment in the markets in which they operate.

-The technology and IT budgets of our clients are frequently impacted by economic slowdowns, geopolitical conflicts or uncertainties in the markets in which they operate.
-Resulting reductions in IT spending have in the past adversely impacted, and may in the future adversely impact, our revenues, gross profits, operating margins and results of operations.
+The technology and IT budgets of our clients are frequently impacted by economic slowdowns, changes in tariffs and trade restrictions, geopolitical conflicts or uncertainties in the markets in which they operate.
+Resulting reductions in IT spending have in the past adversely impacted, and may in the future adversely impact, our results of operations.

-Increased new regulations, changes to existing regulations or increased government interventions or sanctions in the industries in which our clients operate or economic uncertainty due to inflation, geo-political conflicts and potential global slowdown may adversely affect the growth of their respective businesses and may reduce demand for our services or cause us to incur additional costs in our processes or personnel, thereby negatively affecting our business, results of operations and financial condition.
-For instance, clients in the financial services sector have been subject to increased regulation following the enactment of, and subsequent amendments to, the Dodd-Frank Wall Street Reform and Consumer Protection Act in the United States.
-Similarly, our clients may be subject to stringent compliance requirements, including industry specific compliance, privacy and security standards for handling data, which could impact the manner in which we provide our services.
+Increased new regulations, changes to existing regulations or increased government interventions, including sanctions, changes in tariffs or trade restrictions in the industries in which our clients operate or economic uncertainty due to inflation, geopolitical conflicts and potential global slowdown may adversely affect the growth of their respective businesses and may reduce demand for our services or cause us to incur additional costs in our processes or personnel, thereby negatively affecting our business, results of operations and financial condition.
+For instance, our clients may be subject to stringent compliance requirements, including industry specific compliance, privacy and security standards for handling data, which could impact the manner in which we provide our services.
+In addition, a general slowdown in key geographies where our customers operate in or depend on for their supply chain may impact our revenue and profitability.

-Further, regulators have imposed guidelines for the use of cloud computing services that mandate specific controls or require financial services enterprises to obtain regulatory approval prior to outsourcing certain functions.
+Further, regulators have imposed guidelines for the use of cloud computing services that mandate specific controls or require enterprises in specific sectors (such as financial services, insurance, aerospace etc.) to obtain regulatory approval prior to outsourcing certain functions.
 Regulators across the world may regulate emerging technologies such as AI by setting regulatory boundaries or banning their use.
 Evolving regulatory frameworks may impact revenue and profitability of our technology sector clients who invest in such emerging technologies and anticipate deriving revenue from such emerging technologies.
-Reduced or delayed IT spending may also lead to our clients cancelling ongoing projects with us, requesting pricing discounts, seeking extended payment terms or consolidating the technology service providers that they partner with.
-In the past such events have adversely impacted our utilization rates, the revenue earned per billed person month, the competitiveness of our proposals, our gross margins and our cash flows.
+Reduced or delayed IT spending, including due to changes in tariffs and trade restrictions may also lead to our clients cancelling ongoing projects with us, requesting pricing discounts, seeking extended payment terms or consolidating the technology service providers that they partner with.
+In the past such events have adversely impacted our utilization rates, revenue earned per billed person month, competitiveness of our proposals, gross margins and cash flows.